 Risk Assessment is, most simply, the analysis of hazards and the likelihood of them causing issues.
 An Environmental Risk Assessment is a structured analysis of environmental impacts (like contamination in groundwater or soil) and the probability that these will harm plants, animals, the surrounding environment, or humans.

 A Risk Management Measure (RMM) protects people using the property from exposure to the contaminant in question.
 RMMs can take a variety of forms.
 One common RMM on environmental sites is the use of a barrier to keep the impacted soil contained.
 This could be an asphalt pad covering contaminated soil and used as a parking lot.
-Another RMM could be using the first floor of a building for non-residential purposes (shops or parking instead, perhaps), so residents aren’t exposed to soil impacts.
+Another RMM could be using the first floor of a building for non-residential purposes (commercial/retail or parking instead, perhaps), so residents aren’t exposed to soil impacts.

 RA is a form of remediation and is a piece of the land restoration puzzle.
 Often, it is financially or logistically difficult to bring sites into compliance with the standard criteria/regulations.
 RA can be one tool in the QP’s toolbox for bringing value back to these sites.